15 rules for communicating at GitHub

 6. Use checklists to make blockers explicit

 In biz speak, we call them “action items”.
 In GitHub speak, we call them task lists.
 The intent is the same: make it explicit what needs to be done, and who’s responsible for doing it.
-Curating an always-up-to-date task list at the top of an issue is a great way to clear up long or complex issues, or to create meta-issues for track large, multi-issue projects.
+Curating an always-up-to-date task list at the top of an issue is a great way to clear up long or complex issues, or to create meta-issues for tracking large, multi-issue projects.

 In practice, link each action item to the associated issue, describe the task, and @mention the person who’s responsible.
 If you use the proper syntax, GitHub will render the task lists as checkable tasks, and various views will automatically show their completion.